Codenetz/codew/README.md

 **_Usage_**

-By default the framework comes with 2 containers.
+By default they are 2 containers.

 - `MODEL` References of [models](#models).